kshetline/aw-clock/README.md

 The barbed ends of the wind barbs point in the direction from which the wind is blowing, with north being upward.
 Wind gust speed is represented by a red wind barb drawn underneath the non-gust wind barb, such that only the excess gust speed is seen, peeking out from behind.

 Current wind speed is also shown as an arc along the edge of the clock face, changing in size and color (from cyan to green, to yellow, to orange, and to red) as wind speed increases.
-If there is a gust speed, that will show as a second thinner but wider arc.
+If there is a gust speed, which will show as a second thinner but wider arc.
 These arcs are centered on the direction from which the wind is coming, with an inward pointer pointing in the direction toward which the wind is blowing.
-There are no arcs drawn for wind below 2.5 knots (or 1.25 m/s).
+There are no arcs drawn for wind below 2.5 knots (or below 1.25 m/s).

 ### How the planet display works